Has COVID-19 Infection Affected Your Muscles And Increased Joint Pain?

 No worries!
 We are here to help you understand your natural healing mechanism through regenerative cellular therapies.
 It is time to get back to your active life without knee surgery!

-Before we go through the potential knee problems and treatment, let us know the anatomy and working mechanism of the knee joint.
+Before we go through the potential knee problems and knee surgery alternative treatment in UK, let us know the anatomy and working mechanism of the knee joint.

 The knee joint is composed of bones, tendons, ligaments, cartilage and bursal sac.
 All these parts work with coordination to help us walk, jump, and bend down.